Senator Warren swears off expensive campaign fundraisers

 “There are some Democrats who are so deeply afraid of losing to Donald Trump that they don’t want to risk saying or doing anything different at all,” she wrote to supporters.

-Reporting by Ginger Gibson; Editing by Daniel Wallis
+Reporting by Ginger Gibson; Editing by Daniel Wallis and Jeffrey Benkoe